Salix Pharmaceuticals Outlines Data Presentations at Digestive Disease Week 2013

 For more information, please visit our Website at www.salix.com or contact the Company at 919-862-1000.
 Follow us on Twitter (@SalixPharma) and Facebook (www.facebook.com/SalixPharma).
 Information on our Twitter feed, Facebook page and web site is not incorporated in our SEC filings.

 Please Note:The materials provided herein that are not historical facts are or might constitute forward-looking statements under the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Although we believe the expectations reflected in such forward-looking statements are based on reasonable assumptions, our expectations might not be attained.
 Forward-looking statements involve known and unknown risks that could cause actual results to differ materially from expected results.
-Factors that could cause actual results to differ materially from our expectations expressed in the report include, among others: the high cost and uncertainty of the research, clinical trials and other development activities involving pharmaceutical products; the unpredictability of the duration and results of regulatory review of New Drug Applications and Investigational New Drug Applications; the uncertainty of market acceptance of our products; intense competition, including from generics in an increasingly global market; the possible impairment of, or inability to obtain intellectual property rights and the costs of obtaining such rights from third parties in an increasingly global market; general economic conditions; our need to maintain profitability; the uncertainty of obtaining, and our dependence on, third parties to manufacture and sell our products; results of ongoing and any future litigation and investigations and other risk factors detailed from time to time in our other SEC filings.
+Factors that could cause actual results to differ materially from our expectations expressed in the report include, among others: our dependence on our first seven pharmaceutical products, particularly Xifaxan, and the uncertainty of market acceptance of our products; the high cost and uncertainty of the research, clinical trials and other development activities involving pharmaceutical products; the unpredictability of the duration and results of regulatory review of New Drug Applications and Investigational New Drug Applications; intense competition, including from generics in an increasingly global market; the possible impairment of, or inability to obtain intellectual property rights and the costs of obtaining such rights from third parties in an increasingly global market; general economic conditions; our need to maintain profitability; the uncertainty of obtaining, and our dependence on, third parties to manufacture and sell our products; results of ongoing and any future litigation and investigations and other risk factors detailed from time to time in our other SEC filings.

 Salix Pharmaceuticals, Ltd.